Investing

 1. Start Out Slow, And Explore Safe Investments

-If you’re just starting as an investor, you can take a page right out of Warren Buffet’s book and invest in S&P 500 companies and hold on to those stocks for dear life.
+If you’re just starting as an investor, you can take a page right out of Warren Buffet’s book, invest in S&P 500 companies, and hold on to those stocks for dear life.
 These are big, well-established companies that have been around and will continue to earn good money for years to come, even if the value of their stocks fluctuates over time.

-It’s a long-haul strategy and the investment plan, best suited for things like retirement savings, and Buffet suggests putting at least about 10% of your investment funds into US bonds as well.
+It’s a long-haul strategy and the investment plan best suited for things like retirement savings also suggests putting at least 10% of your investment funds into US bonds.
 If you also dabble in foreign stocks, it’s a two- or three-fund portfolio and lets you focus on finding high-performing companies and learning how to spot safe investments.

 It also teaches you a thing or two about patience and discipline, which all new investors need to work on.